 You will be met at the airport upon arrival and driven to your hotel located near Urubamba, in the Sacred Valley of the Incas.

 The Hotel Hacienda del Valle is located just 10 minutes from the Ollantaytambo Train Station in the Sacred Valley.
 Hotel facilities include Taypicamaña Restaurant, warm and cozy bar.
 Daily breakfast included - 2 nights.

 Depart with your private guide for a full-day excursion to the village and ruins of Pisac, located 7 miles from Urubamba.
-After exploring the ruins, you will visit the colorful Pisac market where you'll be able to trade with locals for a variety of handicrafts, including woolen sweaters and ponchos. although there is a smaller market daily.
+After exploring the ruins, you will visit the colorful Pisac market where you'll be able to trade with locals for a variety of handicrafts, including woolen sweaters and ponchos.
 Lunch will be served in Urubamba, followed by a tour of the town and fortress of Ollantaytambo located in the Sacred Valley of the Incas.